hapax/hapax.github.io/assets/simple-qm.md

 need to update our model of what the polariser does to a photon.
 To help us formulate a model, let's do some more experiments, but now with multiple polarisers.
-To start off with, apply a polariser with $\theta_P$ to the flashlight beam.
+To start off with, apply a polariser with $\theta_1$ to a flashlight beam of intensity $I$.
-The intensity is halved, and all the light that comes out has polarisation angle $\theta_P$.
+The intensity is halved to $I_1 = I/2$, and all the light that comes out has polarisation angle $\theta_1$.
-To check, we can apply another polariser with angle $\theta_P$.
+To check this, we can apply another polariser with angle $\theta_2 =
+\theta_1$.
-The intensity after the second polariser is exactly the same, suggesting that all the electrons are allowed through!
+The intensity after the second polariser is exactly the same, $I_2 = I_1$, suggesting that all the photons are allowed through!
-So, this suggests the first two aspects of our model:
+This suggests two rules for polarisers:

 ---